 Of all the companies on this list, this is one that you’re most likely to have heard of.
-As a consumer of a lot of conservative media, I’ve heard a lot about this company, and I can say that even with their over-the-top marketing, on top of some accusations of them not being as conservative as they appear, they make some very high-quality coffee blends that are definitely worth trying.
-Of course, they use a lot of USA/military-themed imagery on their products that absolutely caters to their target demographic, but they never get their aesthetic or marketing strategies get in the way of a quality product.
+As a consumer of a lot of conservative media, I’ve heard a lot about this company, and I can say that even with their over-the-top marketing, on top of some accusations of the owners not being as conservative as they appear, they make some very high-quality coffee blends that are definitely worth trying.
+Of course, they use a lot of USA/military-themed imagery on their products that absolutely caters to their target demographic, but they never let their aesthetic or marketing strategies get in the way of a quality product.
 So if you’re looking for a great cup of coffee that also goes toward some great causes, I would definitely recommend Black Rifle!

 2. Rosary Coffee

 Speaking of coffee going towards great causes, Rosary Coffee might be just what you’re looking for!
 Not only is this an obviously Catholic coffee company, but according to their website, they donate 10% of their gross profits to local pregnancy clinics, and another 10% to the Tim Tebow foundation which provides aid to victims of human trafficking.
-On top of this, Rosary Coffee offers all kinds of different coffee blends and flavors that’s sure to fit anyone’s tastes.
+On top of this, Rosary Coffee offers all kinds of different coffee blends and flavors that are sure to fit anyone’s tastes.
 They offer standard blends and roasts like a breakfast blend, a cowboy blend, French roast, and Italian roast, among others.
 They also offer single origin roasts from Bean Belt countries all over the world, and even various flavored roasts if that’s more your speed.
 Whatever your tastes, whatever your brewing methods, Rosary Coffee is sure to offer you a great cup of Joe that also goes to some wonderful causes.

 3. Indy Coffee Roasting